canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

       Although other versions of Ubuntu and MAAS may work, some details will differ.
 Some notable variants include:

-      - Ubuntu Desktop may be used, but installation and network configuration details will differ.

       - If your MAAS server requires use of LVM or other exotic disk configurations, you may need to install using the older Debian-based installation medium, which you can obtain at